helenahan37/book-rental-store/docs/readme.md

     # Assert that the new book has the expected ID
     assert actual_id == expected_id
 ```
+Test Case 3:
+This test case is designed to test when a user attempts to add a book to the book list that already exists.

+The test case sets up a sample list of books with one existing book, which has the name "Python is amazing" and the author "Helena Han".
+The test then mocks user input values for a new book with the same name and author as the existing book, and calls the add_book function with this list.

+The test then checks whether the function correctly detects that the book already exists in the book list and prints a message to inform the user that the book is already in the list and won't be added again.

 ```python
 # Test Case 3: Book name already exists in the list - pass
 def test_add_book_already_exists(capsys):